-Note: Currently tables are created lazily therefore not every table described in the documentation will be present in a particular database.
-This will change in a future version of the product
+Note: Currently tables are created lazily, and therefore not every table described in the documentation will be present in a particular database.
+This will change in a future version of the product.
+If you want a full schema of all possible tables, use nsys export --lazy=false during export phase.

 Currently, a table is created for each data type in the exported database.
 Since usage patterns for exported data may vary greatly and no default use cases have been established, no indexes or extra constraints are created.
-Instead, refer to the Examples section in your installed documentation directory for a list of common recipes.
+Instead, refer to the SQLite Examples section for a list of common recipes.
 This may change in a future version of the product.